tendermint/atom_one/README.md

 The world would not accept such a policy toward central planning, and we should not accept it either, as it will lead to sure failure not only of the Cosmos Hub, but of the entire ecosystem.

+This Constitution defines Treasury DAOs that have local decision making authority, where Treasury DAOs compete with each other.

 ### How to immunize against the mark of the beast